Why French Bulldogs

 why they have larger litters.
 French Bulldog litters are for the most part

-Expect to pay around 3500/4000 for an AKC Registered *Born In the USA* French Bulldog Champion bred Puppy companion.
-If you'd like an AKC SHOW Puppy to show yourself from Champion lines for show/breeding purposes with full AKC expect to pay an average of 4000/5000...females are many times priced higher by breeders.
+Expect to pay an average of 4000 for an AKC Registered *Born In the USA* French Bulldog Champion bred Puppy companion.
+If you'd like an AKC SHOW Puppy to show yourself from Champion lines for show/breeding purposes with full AKC expect to pay 4000/5000...females are many times priced higher by breeders.
 I paid good money

 for our foundation dogs and I can tell you it was money well spent many many